 We Start with a contentious one.
 We are not even sure SeaWorld counts as an Aquarium as it is a theme park and aquatic entertainment center all one.
 However, there are definitely good Aquarium elements in the park.
-We are judging the Park based on those elements only, and these only just get it a place on the list especially with the $85.99 entry fee, which is not to bad for the actual waterpark but for an aquarium it pretty steep!
+We are judging the Park based on those elements only, and these only just get it a place on the list, especially with the $85.99 entry fee, which is not too bad for the actual waterpark but for an aquarium, it’s pretty steep!

-But you should not look at that way you are paying for the theme park and getting the aquarium elements free.
-These are often undersold as the headline rides and Big Marine Mammals take center stage but there are a large number of aquaria present aswell.
-Large Shark Tanks, Manta Rays, Antarctic Penguins, Giant Sea Turtles, Dolphin Nursery, Stingray touch tank and many smaller displays that are easily lost amongst all the glitz and glamour.
-If you took all of the extras away, you rally would still have a world-class aquarium on your hands.
+But you should not look at it that way you are paying for the theme park and getting the aquarium elements free.
+These are often undersold as the headline rides and Big Marine Mammals take center stage but there are a large number of aquaria present as well.
+Large Shark Tanks, Manta Rays, Antarctic Penguins, Giant Sea Turtles, Dolphin Nursery, Stingray touch tank, and many smaller displays that are easily lost amongst all the glitz and glamour.
+If you took all of the extras away, you really would still have a world-class aquarium on your hands.

 9 – Newport Aquarium

 - $39.99 Adult – $31.99 Child